 Your doctor may prescribe an IV drip that quickly rehydrates your body or dialysis to help remove toxins until your kidneys can work correctly again.

-You may also need to use special drink mixes to replace any electrolytes lost during this time and prevent oliguria.
+You may also need special drink mixes to replace any electrolytes lost during this time and prevent oliguria.

 Most cases require medical treatment.
 Speak with your doctor as soon as you experience oliguria to develop a treatment plan that works best for you.